 Refugees and internally displaced people

-Government forces held thousands of detainees without trial, often in conditions that amounted to enforced disappearance, adding to the tens of thousands whose fate and whereabouts remained undisclosed following their enforced disappearance by government forces since 2011.
-They included peaceful critics and opponents of the government as well as family members detained in place of relatives whom the authorities sought.
+The Syrian security forces held thousands of detainees without trial, often in conditions that amounted to enforced disappearance.
+Tens of thousands of people remained subject to enforced disappearance, some since the outbreak of the conflict in 2011.
+They included peaceful critics and opponents of the government as well as family members detained in place of relatives wanted by the authorities.

 Torture and other ill-treatment

 Torture and other ill-treatment of detainees by government security and intelligence agencies and in state prisons remained systematic and widespread.
 Torture and other ill-treatment continued to result in a high incidence of detainee deaths.
 For example, large numbers of detainees at Saydnaya Military Prison died after being repeatedly tortured and systematically deprived of food, water, ventilation, medicine and medical care.
 Their bodies were buried in mass graves.